-Let’s Celebrate Women in Tech: A Roundtable Discussion on Business Women’s Day
+Let’s Celebrate Women in Tech: A Roundtable Discussion on International Women’s Day

 About the Panelists